US prices stay high, showing inflation pressures persist

-WASHINGTON (AP) — Consumer prices in the United States rose again in April, and measures of underlying inflation stayed high, suggesting that rising costs could persist for months to come.
+WASHINGTON (AP) — Consumer prices in the United States rose again in April, and measures of underlying inflation stayed high, a sign that further declines in inflation are likely to be slow and bumpy.

-Prices rose 0.4% from March to April, the government said Wednesday, up from 0.1% from February to March.
-Compared with a year earlier, prices climbed 4.9%, down slightly from March’s year-over-year increase.
+Prices increased 0.4% from March to April, the government said Wednesday, up from a 0.1% rise from February to March.
+Compared with a year earlier, prices climbed 4.9%, down slightly from March's year-over-year increase.

 The nation's inflation rate has steadily cooled since peaking at 9.1% last June but remains far above the Federal Reserve's 2% target rate.

-Compared with a year ago, core prices rose 5.5%, just below a yearly increase of 5.6% in March.
+Compared with a year ago, core inflation rose 5.5%, just below a year-over-year increase of 5.6% in March.

-Economists say the overall slowdown in U.S. inflation since last summer might turn out to have been a relatively easy phase of the nation’s drive to conquer inflation.

-The supply chain snarls that left many grocery shelves bare and delayed the delivery of furniture, cars, electronics and numerous other goods have been resolved.
-Gas prices have dropped since topping $5 a gallon nationally after Russia’s invasion of Ukraine, though they rose again in April after OPEC agreed to cut oil output.
+The Fed is paying particular attention to a measure of services inflation that covers such items as dining out, hotel stays and entertainment and has remained chronically high for much of the past year.
+This measure, which excludes energy services and housing, rose just 0.1% from March to April and 5.2% compared with a year ago.
+It had exceeded 6% a month ago.

 Last week, the Fed signaled that it might pause its rate increases, after imposing 10 straight hikes, so that it could take time to assess how higher borrowing costs have affected the economy.
 The full economic impact of the hikes, though, might not become evident for months.